themeblvd/justwrite/README.md

 # Just Write

 [Just Write](https://justwrite.app) is a client-side web application built in [React](https://reactjs.org/).
 It allows a user from any WordPress website to log in and manage posts via its REST API.
-The project structure and build process comes from my personal [React boilerplate](https://github.com/themeblvd/react-boilerplate).
+The project structure and build process come from my personal [React boilerplate](https://github.com/themeblvd/react-boilerplate).

 ![](https://raw.githubusercontent.com/themeblvd/justwrite/master/screenshot-1.png)